talkable/talkable-docs/source/advanced_features/email_encryption.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: It is possible to encrypt advocate and friend emails on back-end if you want to provide additional security.
+   :description: It is possible to encrypt Advocate and Friend emails on back-end if you want to provide additional security.

 Email Encryption
 ================